 Click here to download an application to RCC's Honors Program.

-Click here to see which Honors Courses will be offered during the spring 2018 semester.
+Click here to see which Honors Courses will be offered during the Fall 2018 semester.

 Students may receive Honors designation for a regular course if they successfully complete an Honors Project.
 The Project deepens engagement in the course content and should be above and beyond the requirements for the standard course.
 Honors Projects may be facilitated through lab research, creative production or artwork, archival or literary research, social science study, or service learning.
 Honors Project applications are accepted at the beginning of each semester and must be submitted to the Honors Program Coordinator by the end of the 4th week.